 It was screaming at me to mature, to finally close the longest chapter of my life.
 So, I did.

 Listening to the song assured me that I could be the main character of my story.
 Coincidentally, that year, I just skipped grade 10 because I was in the accelerated program.
 In grade 11, I was in a completely different environment with a hundred of my (very intimidating) seniors as my classmates.
-They all had a cold stature and being 4’11 in height, I was the smallest among most of them.
-It was the perfect time for me to prove to myself that I’ve grown.
-In order to get the confidence to regain control of a situation that was out of my hands, I decided to master Namae Wo Yobuyu on the guitar.
+They all had a cold stature and being 4’11 in height, I was the smallest and youngest among most of them.
+I felt small and out of place.
+As a first step to regain my confidence and sense of belonging, I decided to master Namae Wo Yobuyu on the guitar.

 I had no idea that learning this song would stimulate an awakening within me.